 During the experiment, participants sat in front of a line of switches, each labeled with an increasing voltage dose.
 The last three switches had skull and crossbones warning signs above them.
 A “Doctor” observes the experiment from the corner of the room.

 The participants then ask general knowledge questions to another person whom they cannot see—but can hear via audio link.
 If the answer is incorrect; they flip a switch that administers an electric shock.
 As they move through the switches, the shock gets progressively worse and the other person cries out in pain and begs them to stop.
 Throughout, the Doctor in the room reassures them they are fine to continue.

 Outcome: Milgram’s Participants Go Nuclear

 Many displayed signs of distress when hearing the other person in pain.
-Despite this, every single person continued when urged to by the ‘doctor’.
+Despite this, every single test subject continued when urged to by the ‘doctor’.

 Every single participant got to 300 volts—a lethal dose of electricity.

 65% went all the way to 450 volts.